 Accepting New York Residents

 Betonline Sportsbook is our recommended destination for New York sports fans seeking a legitimately licensed and legal online sports gambling opportunity.
-They also offer some of the most competitive Super Bowl LII betting lines.
+They also offer some of the most competitive betting lines, odds and paylines.
 BetOnline was one of the initial pioneers in the online gambling arena, and have been involved in the industry since 1991.
 They offer their customers a lifetime bonus on every single deposit they make into their account, a superb selection of US and International sports categories, events and leagues to bet on, and a user friendly, innovative online platform by which to do so.
 They also offer a mobile sports betting application that includes live betting features.

 Is Online Sports Betting Legal In New York?

 New York allows for charitable gambling, pari-mutuel gambling, state lotteries, tribal casinos and racetracks.
 Regardless of the fact that NY residents love their sports teams, the state is unable to offer regulated sports betting options either online or offline.
 This is due to federal regulations.
 That being said, it is illegal to operate any type of sports betting business within the state or to participate in any type of unlicensed gambling entertainment.
 New York sports fans do have some other options however for accessing legally regulated sportsbook gambling without violating any state or federal gambling laws.
 Providing clarification on this topic is the primary objective of this page, which effectively provides the information you need to make informed decisions regarding your sports betting activities.